Skincare Trends of 2025

 1. Investing in a skincare expert

 If you ask us, that definitely makes this a skincare trend that we can get behind.
-Plus, there is also an overwhelming amount of information (and misinformation!) and products related to skin out there, too.
-How do you know which ones would be perfect for your particular skin?
+Plus, there is also an overwhelming amount of information (and misinformation!) and products related to skin health out there, too.
+How do you know which ones would be perfect for your particular skin type

 Well, you gotta go to someone who knows the real score.
-An esthetician can help you understand your own brand of skin woes and what products may be best to treat those individual issues- and they can craft a skincare routine for you and monitor your progress more than a derm can.
-And even better, this is a relationship that will only improve over time, and you can easily pivot, try new things, and learn more because you’re there for an hour instead of the typical 10 minute doctor visit.
+An esthetician can help you understand your own brand of skin woes and what skincare products may be best to treat those individual issues- and they can craft a skincare routine for you and monitor your progress more than a dermatologist can.
+Even better, this is a relationship that will only improve over time, and you can easily pivot, try new things, and learn more because you’re there for an hour instead of the typical 10-minute doctor visit.

 As your skin changes over the years, leading to things like melasma and loss of collagen, so will your current skincare routine.
+How you treat melasma will be different from how you treat adult acne.
+What’s important is that you talk with a professional about your skin concern so you can work on fixing the root cause.
 Think about your primary care doctor, for instance.
 Would you rather have someone new every time, or stick with someone who already knows you and what kind of care you need?
 (1)

 Also tied into this trend are acne specialists and specialized beauty gurus who are creating their own products.
 Funny why this didn’t happen long ago, because who's going to know better about what products are best for your skin than someone who does this for a living?

-We support the trend of specialized experts helping you with specialized concerns.
+We support the beauty trend of specialized experts helping you with specialized concerns.

 2. Going makeup-free